Terrain prickliness: theoretical grounds for high complexity viewsheds: Introduction

 \subsection{Viewsheds and peaks}

-The topography of the terrain has a strong influence on the potential complexity of the viewshed (something well-studied for sitting observers on terrains to maximize coverage, see e.g.,~\cite{KIM20041019}).
-To give an extreme example, in a totally concave\footnote{In this work, as is common in terrain analysis but unlike functional analysis, a vertex $v$ of a 2.5D terrain is {\em convex} (resp., {\em concave}) if there exists a non-vertical plane through $v$ leaving all neighboring vertices below it (resp., above it).
-Convex/concave vertices of 1.5D terrains are defined analogously using lines rather than planes.} terrain, the viewshed of any viewpoint will be the whole terrain, so it will have a trivial description. \blue{Intuitively, to obtain a high complexity viewshed as in the figure above, one needs a large number of obstacles obstructing the visibility from the viewpoint, which in turn requires a somewhat rough topography.}
+The topography of the terrain has a strong influence on the potential complexity of the viewshed.
+To give an extreme example, in a totally concave terrain, the viewshed of any viewpoint will be the whole terrain, and has a trivial description. \blue{Intuitively, to obtain a high complexity viewshed as in Fig.~\ref{fig:quadratic}, one needs a large number of obstacles obstructing the visibility from the viewpoint, which requires a somewhat rough topography.}

-In fact, it is well-established that viewsheds tend to be more complex in terrains that are more ``rugged'' \cite {KIM20041019}.
-This leads to the natural question of describing the terrain characteristics that can create high complexity (i.e., quadratic) viewsheds.
-Many topographic attributes have been proposed to capture different aspects of the shape or roughness of a terrain, such as the \emph{terrain ruggedness index}~\cite{Riley1999TRI}, the \emph{terrain shape index}~\cite{McNab1989TSI}, or the \emph{fractal dimension}~\cite{Mandelbrot1982}.
-These measures focus on aspects like the amount of elevation change between adjacent parts of a terrain, its overall shape, or the terrain complexity. \blue{However, none of them is particularly aimed either to capture the possibility to produce high complexity viewsheds or to show any theoretical evidence for such a correlation.}
+In fact, it is well-established that viewsheds tend to be more complex in terrains that are more ``rugged''~\cite {Kim2004ViewpointLocations}.
+This leads to the natural question of which terrain characteristics correlate with high complexity viewsheds.
+Several topographic attributes have been proposed to capture different aspects of the roughness of a terrain, such as the \emph{terrain ruggedness index}~\cite{Riley1999TRI}, the \emph{terrain shape index}~\cite{McNab1989TSI}, or the \emph{fractal dimension}~\cite{Mandelbrot1982}.
+These attributes focus on aspects like the amount of elevation change between adjacent parts of a terrain, its overall shape, or the terrain complexity.
+However, none of them is specifically intended to capture the possibility to produce high complexity viewsheds, and there is no theoretical evidence for such a correlation.
+Moreover, these attributes are locally defined, and measure only attributes of the local neighborhood of one single point.
+While we can average these measures over the whole terrain, given the global nature of visibility, it is unclear a priori whether such measures are suitable for predicting viewshed complexity.
+We refer to Dong \etal~\cite{Dong2008} for a systematic classification of topographic attributes.